 a) Target audience

-All national telecom policy-makers, regulators, service providers and operators, especially those in developing countries as well as manufacturers of IP-based technologies.
+All national telecom policy-makers, regulators, service providers and operators, especially those in developing countries as well as manufacturers of broadband technologies.

 (ATU WTDC14/42 Add.
 12)

 b) Proposed methods for the implementation of the results

 The results of the Question are to be distributed through ITU-D interim and final reports.
 This will provide a means for the audience to have periodic updates of the work carried out and a means for the audience to provide input and/or seek clarification/more information from ITU-D Study Group (To Be Determined) should they need it.